-- Capital One SavorOne Cash Rewards Card (this post): No annual fee; 3% cash back for dining and entertainment; $150 signup bonus for spending $500 in the first 3 months
+- Capital One SavorOne Cash Rewards Card (this post): No annual fee; 3% cash back for dining, entertainment, grocery stores, and streaming services; $200 cash bonus for spending $500 in the first 3 months

-- Capital One® Savor® Cash Rewards Card (Review): $95 annual fee, waived the first year; 4% cash back for dining and entertainment; $500 signup bonus for spending $3000 in the first 3 months
+- Capital One Savor Cash Rewards Credit Card (Review): annual fee of $95; 4% cash back for dining, entertainment, and streaming services; 3% back at grocery stores; $300 cash bonus for spending $3,000 in the first 3 months

 Is the SavorOne card right to help you earn cash back whenever you go out to eat or grocery shopping?
 Read our comprehensive review to find out!

-- Want one credit card to use for all of your food expenses?
+- Use it for everything food: Want one credit card to use for all of your food expenses?
 The SavorOne card is a good option because it has cash back categories for both grocery stores and restaurants.

-- Be sure to get the $150 signup bonus by spending $500 in the first 3 months.
+- Qualify for the intro bonus: Be sure to get the welcome bonus by spending enough in the first few months.

-- Use the 15-month 0% intro APR to pay off large purchases at no interest.
+- Utilize the intro APR period: Use the 0% intro APR to pay off large purchases at no interest for 15 months.
 Just be sure to pay them off before the period ends, and to always make your minimum payments.
-After the 0% introductory period the regular 14.74%, 20.74% or 24.74% Variable APR will apply.
+After the 0% introductory period the regular 14.99% - 24.99% Variable APR will apply.

-- The easiest way to redeem your cash back will be through statement credits, which directly reduce the balance of your account.
+- Redeem for statement credits: The easiest way to redeem your cash back will be through statement credits, which directly reduce the balance of your account.

-- There are no foreign transaction fees on this card so you can use it outside the country at no extra cost.
+- Use it abroad: There are no foreign transaction fees on this card, so you can use it outside the country at no extra cost.